imronuke/KOMODO/docs/geom.md

    1       2       2        1        2        2
 ```

-## Example of a good %GEOM card for 1D problem
+## Example of good %GEOM card for 1D problems
 One-dimensional problem with 1 cm node or mesh size
 ```
 !
 Typical %GEOM CARD for 1D problem with 1 cm node or mesh size